clauswilke/flupan/README.md

 # Passage annotation interpretation

 A single number that follows a previous passage type is given the identity of the previous passage type Ex.
-Mdck3 + 2 is assumed to have gone through 5 MDCK passages
+Mdck3 + 2 is interpreted to have gone through 5 MDCK passages

 If a passage annotation hasn't been observed in the flupan database or can't be parsed, it is given "None" values.